pportocarrero/liability_management_operations/README.md

 Para consultas, por favor contactarme.

-# Macro to simulate bond issues and liability management operations
+# Macro to simulate bond issues and liability management operations with Peruvian Treasury Bonds

 Tool developed by Pedro Portocarrero, using VBA and Microsoft Excel